5 Ways Artificial Intelligence Is Changing Architecture

 Artificial intelligence is a computer-based concept that is designed to learn skills and evolve as a result.
 Meaning, as the name implies, artificial intelligence tries to simulate human intelligence with machines.
 Some of the more common applications of AI include expert systems, natural language processing, speech recognition, and machine vision.

 Despite the delay in the introduction of AI, architecture lends itself perfectly to the way these systems are designed.
-With information sources collected and preserved for centuries, and an abundance of data points to consider in each design, architecture technology is where AI can truly shine.
+With almost infinite amounts of architectural data collected and preserved for centuries, and an abundance of data points to consider in each design, architecture technology is where AI can truly shine.
 The ability to utilize collected data in milliseconds is already changing the way we design.

 Here are five big ways in which AI is already shaping the field:

 #1 Cut Down Planning Time

 A good human architect never takes shortcuts.
 With people’s lives at stake, each building and space has to be designed meticulously and abide by countless standards.
 However, AI systems can take shortcuts instead, cutting down the time it takes to plan a structure.

 Architecture AI is not here to replace the creative vision of the architect or the complex questions they encounter.
 However, appropriately leveraged, architecture AI can use data to plan quickly and efficiently the bigger picture of every structure, taking into account construction, operations, building standards, and even conceptual design elements.
 This allows architects to design better, long-lasting projects without wasting time on basic data analysis.

 Every human architect must grapple with the enormous amount of calculations necessary to create a design that is both conceptually pleasing and prioritizes resource efficiency.
 Fed with the relevant data, AI software can make these same complex calculations in seconds, producing an optimized environmental analysis for any condition.